javascript-tutorial/en.javascript.info/5-network/07-xmlhttprequest/article.md

 To do the request, we need 3 steps:

-1. Create `XMLHttpRequest`.
+1. Create `XMLHttpRequest`:
     ```js
-    let xhr = new XMLHttpRequest(); // no arguments
+    let xhr = new XMLHttpRequest(); // the constructor has no arguments
     ```

-2. Initialize it.
+2. Initialize it:s
     ```js
     xhr.open(method, URL, [async, user, password])
     ```

-    This method is usually called first after `new XMLHttpRequest`.
+    This method is usually called right after `new XMLHttpRequest`.
 It specifies the main parameters of the request:

     - `method` -- HTTP-method.
 Usually `"GET"` or `"POST"`.
     - `URL` -- the URL to request.